LISTEN TO CARLTON DARRELL INTERVIEW HERE:

 Carlton Darrell came to England from Bermuda by airplane in 1960 from a British colonial island that practiced segregation until 1959 when people were allowed to mix in public venues.
 He went to a Grammar School in Bermuda where he learnt about the British empire.
 He received a scholarship to study at a teacher’s college in Ottawa Canada where attitudes to colour was different and where he saw snow for the first time.

-Once back in Bermuda he decided to go to the England, the “Motherland,” to expand his horizons.
+Once back in Bermuda he decided to go to the “Motherland to expand his horizons.
 He arrived in England with no accommodation, job or friends to go to and found a boarding room in Kings Cross London.
 He tells stories of his journey to the UK, his first experience of fish and chips and his positive experience of attending church.
 He went to the labour exchange and was offered a job in Birmingham but wanted to be near London.
-He got a temporary job at Woodside Primary school in Thurrock as a school teacher to discover he was the only black member of staff.
-He eventually moved to Grays.
-While at the school he began running a lunchtime sports clubs and remained there for the next 20 years.
+He got a temporary job at Woodside Primary school in Thurrock as a school teacher and moved to Grays.
+He discovered he was the only black member of staff.
+While there he began running a lunchtime sports clubs and remained at the school for the next 20 years.